 - Databases / Artificial Intelligence

-applications of logic to databases and articial intelligence
+applications of logic to databases and artificial intelligence

 computer-aided verification, in particular model checking

 In the years 2018-2022, the doctoral college will admit 16 PhD students where 30% of the positions are reserved for female candidates.
-PhD students will be employed as researchers, see Financial arrangements for details.
+PhD students will be employed as researchers, for at least 3 years.
+Funding can be extended.
+See Financial arrangements for details.